ShivRaiGithub/SolidityBeginnerAssessment/README.md

-Once the contract is deployed, you can interact with it by calling the functions : mint : Required arguements: wallet address, amount of NFTs to mint
+Once the contract is deployed, you can interact with it by calling the functions :
+mint : Required arguements: wallet address, amount of NFTs to mint
-       Mints the given number of NFTs for the given wallet address
+&emsp;&emsp;&emsp;  Mints the given number of NFTs for the given wallet address

 burn : Required arguements: wallet address, amount of NFTs to mint
-       burns the given number of NFTs from the given wallet address
+&emsp;&emsp;&emsp;   burns the given number of NFTs from the given wallet address

 public variables :
-tokenName   : shows token name tokenAbbrv  : shows token abbreviation totalSupply : shows the total amount of NFTs balances    : required arguement : wallet addres
+tokenName   : shows token name
+tokenAbbrv  : shows token abbreviation
+totalSupply : shows the total amount of NFTs
+balances    : required arguement : wallet addres
-              shows the amount of NFTs in given wallet address
+&emsp;&emsp;&emsp;&emsp;&emsp;  shows the amount of NFTs in given wallet address

 ## Authors